Dear Georgetown,

 As we move forward, we must consider how to best show up for our communities in ways that prioritize trust and consent, and that build strong structures of mutual support.
 How can we foster and reinforce environments that create space for us to listen, learn from, and care for one another?
 The Democratic Party has failed the very people—working-class voters, immigrants, minorities—it promised to uplift.
 To strive for collective liberation, we must both recognize this deep disconnect and actively engage in dialogue across our communities.
 Radical empathy put into activist practice is our greatest strength against a deeply flawed and unjust political system.

 In a difficult election cycle, we should also recognize the glimmers of hope that have begun to light the path forward.
 Sarah McBride made history as the first transgender member of Congress, representing Delaware’s at-large Congressional district.
 In the wake of the cloud of corruption and in-fighting surrounding former New Jersey senator Robert Menendez, Andy Kim emerged victorious, bucking the party establishment and becoming the first Korean-American senator.
 For the first time, two Black women, Angela Alsobrooks and Lisa Rochester, will serve in the Senate at the same time.
 Voters in seven states passed amendments that would enshrine reproductive rights in their state constitutions.
-Even when it feels like we’re going backward, there are glimmers of progress and hope of community-led change.
+Even when it feels like we’re going backward, there is hope for community-led change.

 Georgetown offers us a front-row seat to the nation’s government, and with that comes the opportunity to confront injustice at its front door.
 Power starts from the ground up: if you are not already involved with advocacy, we encourage you to reach out to local organizers, attend protests, and commit yourself to caring for others.
 Have these crucial conversations and listen actively, in both your own communities and in others with which you stand.
 There are dozens, if not hundreds, of organizations working to move the needle locally on reproductive healthcare, housing justice and other critical issues.
 If you’re unfamiliar with organizing spaces, take the time to listen to demands across the progressive community and align yourself with their values and goals.